pSnehanshu/snehanshu-blog/_posts/2020-03-11-svelte-basic-tutorial.md

 # How is it different?

 Well, with frontend frameworks like React, your final application will have the framework's code and code written by you.
-This is because these frameworks do most of their job in the browser, so even a simple application can become huge in size.
+This is because these frameworks do most of their job in the browser, so even a simple application can become huge.
 Apart from increasing download time, it will also increase the time the browser takes to render the page because it has to first execute the framework's code.
-In mobile devices, it can easily degrade user experience.
+In mobile devices, it can easily degrade the user experience.

 But with Svelte, most of the framework's jobs are taken care of during the build step, and so it outputs pure vanilla JavaScript.
 Apart from a few utility functions, the final application has very little Svelte code.
-Due to this, the code the browser has to download and execute before rendering the page is significantly less, resulting in better user experience.
+Due to this, the code the browser has to download and execute before rendering the page is significantly less, resulting in a better user experience.

 In short, Svelte is a compiler that generates JavaScript, while React and Vue are JavaScript code themselves.